 Preventing healthcare-associated infections (Collins 2008) provides an overview of how patients and healthcare workers can decrease their chances of healthcare-associated infections.
 Unlike the other articles this article examines the role that government plays in decreasing the number of healthcare- associated infections.
 Since 2002 four states (Florida, Illinois, Missouri and Pennsylvania) mandated healthcare facilities to disclose healthcare associated infections and holding these organizations more accountable for these infections.
 The goal the government has with this law is that healthcare facilities will improve their quality of medical care patients receive which will in turn decrease the number of healthcare associated infections.
 The article continues defining healthcare –associated infections along with strategies to help decrease the spread of these infections.

 The research supports the evidenced based protocol and should be continuously implemented among healthcare facilities.
 This protocol promotes the best practice standards to promote positive patient outcomes as evidenced by research.
 The protocol should not be changed, because it incorporates prevention methods for the leading cause of healthcare associated infections.
 The EBP protocol interventions for preventing healthcare-associated infections were proven true from the research articles that were found on the topic.
 The protocol appeared to have been carefully structured to incorporate the main factors of healthcare- associated infections and with these findings interventions were implemented.
+Your description of the research articles is not very thorough.
+You did not include research problems, purpose, design, etc. I see your analysis of the protocol but I do not think you did a conclusion.

 References